iotaledger/goshimmer/docs/tutorials/dApp.md

 }
 ```

-Finally, we need to create and register our network delay object type so that it can be properly unmarshalled.
+Finally, we need to create and register our network delay payload type so that it can be properly unmarshalled.
 ```Go
 // Type represents the identifier which addresses the network delay Object type. var Type = payload.NewType(189, ObjectName, func(data []byte) (payload payload.Payload, err error) {